Now accepting new patients

 Do not chew steak, nuts, chips, or sticky foods on the exposed side.
 Do not keep removing and reseating the crown all day to test whether it feels okay.
 And do not assume the emergency room can solve the full problem unless you truly cannot reach a dentist and symptoms are escalating.
 Cleveland Clinic notes that emergency rooms may help with pain or swelling, but restorative treatment such as crown repair or replacement still needs a dentist.
 That is why a dental office call is usually the fastest useful move.

 For Timonium MD patients, the most practical plan is simple: keep the crown, protect the tooth, and get seen.
 Quality Family Dentistry can evaluate whether Dr. Eric Klein DMD can recement the crown, whether the tooth needs to be rebuilt, or whether another option makes more sense.
 If you have lost a crown in Timonium MD and want straightforward next steps, call Quality Family Dentistry and tell the team exactly what happened.
-Dr. Eric Klein DMD sees patients at Quality Family Dentistry, 9644 Deereco Rd, Timonium MD 21093, (410) 252-6676.
+Dr. Eric Klein DMD sees patients at Quality Family Dentistry, 9644 Deereco Rd, Timonium, MD 21093, (410) 252-6676.
 If you are in Timonium MD and the crown just came off, that call is usually the smartest next move.

 Keep reading